 4 Germans on Trial for Beating Cop

-ESSEN, Germany (AP) _ Four Germans accused of savagely beating a French policeman at last year’s World Cup prepared to defend themselves today against attempted murder charges.
+ESSEN, Germany (AP) _ Four Germans accused of savagely beating a French policeman during last year’s soccer World Cup went on trial Friday charged with attempted murder.

 Daniel Nivel was cornered in a side street by shouting soccer hooligans who kicked and stomped him and smashed his head with a metal bar.
 He spent six weeks in a coma and is still undergoing daily physical therapy.